ProstoTioma/WordGuessing/README.md

-# A simple game where you can guess the words from the riddled date sets, the number of attempts is limited.
+# A simple game where you can guess the words from the riddled datasets, the number of attempts is limited.